-Teaching time series in our covid-affected era new
+Teaching time series in the Covid-affected era (2021)

 by Chris Wild and Rachel Passmore